Place content here. This is a site-wide alert banner.

 Authorization to purchase an additional or replacement University Fleet Vehicle must be approved by the designated University Officer responsible for the department requesting the vehicle.
 Appropriate budget planning for purchases should be completed with the assistance of YFM and the Yale University Office of Planning and Budgeting.

 YFM is a designated procurement agent for Yale University Purchasing Services.
 Negotiated rates with preferred vendors have been established to expedite the procurement and delivery of University purchases.
 YFM will post manufacturer production dates in advance, so departments can assess their needs.
 All departments must work with YFM as established policy governs what types of vehicles and equipment can be purchased.
-See 1705.9 for a list of required equipment.
-A vehicle request form, must be used for this purpose.
+See Section 1705.8 for a list of required equipment.
+A vehicle request form must be used for this purpose.
 Yale departments are restricted from procuring any vehicle on their own without YFM approval.
 For a replacement vehicle, the vehicle being replaced must be identified and will be relinquished to YFM upon acceptance of the new vehicle.
 The goal is to maintain or reduce the size of the fleet, particularly those vehicles used for general administrative purposes.
+All new vehicle purchases are required to be an alternative fuel vehicle (“AFV”), unless no AFV option is available.

 Disposal of Vehicle